MacLemon/CongressChecklist/README.md

 ### Mobility
 - Cards and PINs for Car-Sharing

-### Emergency information
-In case of an accident or other emergency condition carry a piece of information whom to contact or any special medical information that might be viable to your survival/first aid/medical staff.
+- An app to show local public transport times.
+Not all cities are available in Google/Apple/You-name-it Maps applications.

 #### Emergency Information for Events:
 If you're in an emergency shout *HELP!*

-If you need help, just call for help, there are many, many people around to help you.
+If you need help, just call for help, there are many, many friendly people around to help you.

 Event and location related emergency information is in a seperate document for the corresponding event in this repository!
+You may want to copy that info to a notes application on your smartphone or have a printed card in your wallet.

 #### Upcoming events:
 33 Chaos Communication Congress (2016-12-27 ..
-2016-12-30)
+2016-12-30), Hamburg, Germany, EU

 ### Personal hygiene